Stobhillgate First School

 The school is an accessible building, with ramps, accessible toilets and wheelchair accessible routes.

-The school welcomes and offers a high level of support to an increasing number children with complex needs.
+The school welcomes and offers a high level of support to an increasing number of children with complex needs.
 Staff with medical expertise support in classrooms, and the school’s caring, inclusive ethos means that the children are integrated and supported within the mainstream setting.

 We use data on inequalities of outcome and involvement when setting objectives for achievable and measurable improvements.
 These are outlined in the school’s accessibility plan and development plan.

 We record and report instances of discriminatory language or bullying, and we tackle these in accordance with the County Council’s recently revised guidance for dealing with discriminatory incidents and hate crime.
+We can report racist incidents using the online form which also gives schools the opportunity to request further support to deal with hate crime and extremism.

 All staff have had face to face WRAP training and recognise the relationship between hate crime and radicalisation or extremism.
 The school arranges an online session as required for any new staff who join the team.
 Teachers are aware of the vulnerability of people in our region to messages about far right extremism, and welcome open discussion and debate with the children in order to dispel myths and misconceptions.